etternagame/etterna/README.md

 2. Claim to have created the engine yourself or remove the credits
 3. Not provide source code for any build which differs from any official release which includes MP3 support.

-(It's not required, but we would also appreciate it if you link back to http://www.stepmania.com/)

 For specific information/legalese:

 * All of the our source code is under the [MIT license](http://opensource.org/licenses/MIT).
-* Any songs that are included within this repository are under the [<abbr title="Creative Commons Non-Commercial">CC-NC</abbr> license](https://creativecommons.org/).
+* Any songs that are included within this repository are under the [Creative Commons license](https://creativecommons.org/).
 * The [MAD library](http://www.underbit.com/products/mad/) and [FFmpeg codecs](https://www.ffmpeg.org/) when built with our code use the [GPL license](http://www.gnu.org).